Skip to main content

 Frequently asked questions

-Why is BT Business moving away from CPI+3.9% price increases to a pounds and pence approach?
+Why did BT Business move away from CPI+3.9% price increases to a pounds and pence approach?

-This new approach will provide our small business customers with more certainty.
+This approach provides our small business customers with more certainty.
 Customers will know exactly how much they’ll pay each year of their contract before they sign up.

 How can I find out what my price increase will be?